What is clean eating? How to start eating clean? How to eat healthy? These are questions we’ve probably all asked ourselves at one point or another.

 If you want to see stone-ground flour recipes, shoot me an eMail 🙂

-Sadly, you HAVE to read labels.
-Unless you shop at an all-organic farmer’s market where you know how everyone produces their food, then you shall be freed from label reading duty, but honestly – if that’s where you shop, consider yourself VERY lucky.
+Sadly, you HAVE to read labels if you want to know what’s in the food you buy.
+Unless you shop at an all-organic farmer’s market where you know how everyone produces their food, then you shall be freed from label reading duty, but honestly – if that’s where you shop, consider yourself an exception.

 If you’re anything like me, you mostly shop at a large chain grocery store, supplement with something like Whole Foods and do the emergency grocery runs at the closest shop to your home.